-The best part is, you get to control the sweetness of your hot strawberry milk.
+The best part about this recipe is that you get to control the sweetness of your hot strawberry milk.
 I go for the less sugary side when it comes to drinks, but you can simply add more white chocolate chips if you prefer.
 Be sure to use good quality white chocolate.
 You could even use sugar-free.

-And may I also suggest treating yourself to a Milk Cafe (if you don’t already have one).
-It makes creating smooth and creamy hot chocolate a breeze.
+May I also suggest treating yourself to a Milk Cafe (if you don’t already have one).
+It makes creating smooth, frothy and creamy hot chocolate a breeze.
 I use mine regularly for tea lattes and other hot drinks.
 So quick, and easy cleanup too!

-As an option, you could use sprinkles, marshmallows (like these strawberries and cream marshmallows) or whipped cream depending on who you’re making it for.
-I think these homemade heart-shaped marshmallows would look so pretty and delicious on top.
+As an option, you could use edible heart sprinkles, marshmallows, freeze dried strawberries, or whipped cream depending on who you’re making it for.
+I think these heart-shaped marshmallows would look so pretty and delicious on top.
 You?

 This strawberry white hot chocolate is perfect for Valentine’s Day breakfast, an after-school snack or even as dessert.
 Consider inviting some of your best girlfriends over for a GALentine’s Day celebration.
 Spread the love with a warm cup of goodness.
 Enjoy!